msaribekyan/coolinette/README.md

 # Coolinette

-## 42 code checker, which is cooler than Moulinette
+## 42 Piscine code evaluator, which is cooler than Moulinette

 Supports C00 and C01, for now.